 The Wisdom of Multiple Crowds During Critical Events

 With this research we aim to understand the role of online media and platforms as people use them to report incidents during critical events.
-We are also developing methods and tools, like the software Aggie.
+We have further developed tools, like the software Aggie, and concepts like the crossmedia monitoring center, which we explain in a whitepaper.

 Many people and institutions are publishing online digital data at all times everywhere.
 Some of this data is found on social media platform.
 These new platforms allow users to participate in specialized, structured or formal data generation and real-time reporting, which presents opportunities for humanitarian technologies.
 For instance, it is newly possible to create chatbots for some of the major instant messaging platforms.